Everything you need to know about the life insurance medical exam

 • Nicotine: Nicotine and cotinine, which is an alkaloid found in tobacco, can stay in the body and be detected by a urine test for at least several days; bodies process nicotine differently.

-• Diuretics: Urine tests can detect diuretics which may be a sign of blood pressure medication, so it’s important you are honest about any health conditions you have from the beginning.
+• Diuretics: Urine tests can detect diuretics which may be a sign of blood pressure medication.

 Over-the-counter cold remedies like Nyquil, nasal sprays, cough syrups, and sinus treatments can trigger false positives for everything from amphetamine to opiates to MDMA.
-Allergy medicine like Benadryl and Claritin-D can also cause problems.
-If you have a headache leading up to your drug test, it amy make sense to take aspirin instead of generic or name brand ibuprofen.
+Allergy medicines like Benadryl and Claritin-D can also cause problems.
+If you have a headache leading up to your drug test, it may make sense to take aspirin instead of generic or name-brand ibuprofen.

 What happens if you fail the life insurance drug test?

-If a potential issue is flagged by the drug testing, the life insurance company may do some more digging to confirm the findings, which can delay the application process.
+If you test positive for drugs on your medical exam, the life insurance company will ask follow-up questions to confirm the findings, which can delay the application process.

-If the life insurance drug test detects nicotine and/or cotinine, which is an alkaloid found in tobacco, you may have to pay two to three times higher premiums than a nonsmoker.
-If you lied about smoking on your application, the insurer will consider that fraud, and they could decline your application, cancel an existing policy or refuse to pay the death benefit to your loved ones after you die.
+• If the life insurance drug test detects evidence of tobacco use, you may have to pay two to three times higher premiums than a non-smoker.
+If you lied about smoking on your application, the insurer will consider that fraud, and they could decline your application, cancel an existing policy, or refuse to pay the death benefit to your loved ones after you die.

 Do life insurance companies check medical records?

+Yes — with your approval.
 In order for life insurance companies to access your complete medical history, you’ll need to sign a HIPAA life insurance waiver.
-Without disclosing your medical background to insurers, you will not be able to get life insurance coverage.
-They need this information to determine how much you’ll pay in policy premiums.
+You won’t be able to get life insurance coverage unless you’re willing to disclose your medical records.
 Your health information cannot be used for any other purpose aside from determining your life insurance rates.

 After signing a HIPAA waiver, life insurers can ask your providers for the following information: